 While a number of Mormons claim that the Trinity goes beyond one’s comprehension, the type of God described by one BYU professor is even more confusing:

 Mormonism is simultaneously monotheistic, tri-theistic, and polytheistic.
 There is but one God, yet there is a Godhead of three, and beyond them, “gods many, and lords many” (1 Cor.
 8:5) (Rodney Turner, “The Doctrine of the Firstborn and Only Begotten,” The Pearl of Great Price: Revelations From God, H. Donl Peterson and Charles D. Tate, eds., p.
 102).

 What Does Christianity Teach

 The Trinity is a vital doctrine in Christianity.
 Without a proper understanding of this teaching, the biblical concept that there is one God, yet the Father, Son, and Holy Ghost are all God can easily become a mishmash.
 While the doctrine of the Trinity is incomprehensible–that means, it cannot be fully understood because God is transcendent (above our thoughts)–the Bible contains information for a person to grasp the fundamental teachings.

 For a series of articles on this issue:

 - What have Mormon leaders taught about the three persons of God?

-A) They make up one God in purpose B) Three separate and distinct beings C) One God in essence D) All of the above are true
+A) They make up one God in purpose B) Three separate and distinct beings C) They are not once God in essence D) All of the above are true